yc3136/vocabloom/docs/technical-design.md

 # Vocabloom Technical Design

-**Document Version:** 2.0
+**Document Version:** 2.1
 **Last Updated:** July 26, 2025
-**Status:** MVP Complete ✅
+**Status:** MVP Complete ✅ | Milestone 2 In Progress 🚧

 ---

 ## 1. Overview

 This document outlines the technical architecture, technology choices, and infrastructure for Vocabloom.
 The MVP has been successfully implemented and deployed to production.
+Milestone 2 focuses on user account management and flashcard features.

 **Production URLs:**
 - **Frontend**: https://vocabloom.app (custom domain) / https://vocabloom-467020.web.app (Firebase)